-- The Pangolin remains the only known mammal to have evolved protective scales.
-Due to these, people sometimes call it the scaly anteater.
+- Most notably, the incredible Pangolin remains the only known mammal to have evolved protective scales.
+Due to the presence of these, people sometimes call it the scaly anteater.

-- The animal constitutes the only surviving member of a family.
-Also, only four known species of this unique creature exist.
+- The animal also constitutes the only surviving member of a family.
+In addition, only four known species of this unique creature exist.

-- Sadly, this impressive species now lists as Critically Endangered by the IUCN.
-The Pangolin remains the most heavily hunted mammal in the world.
+- Sadly, this impressive species now lists as Critically Endangered with the IUCN.
+This occurs partly for a very sad reason.
+That’s because the Pangolin remains the most heavily hunted mammal in the world.

-- It now enjoys protection by law, yet illegal hunting continues.
-It still gets hunted both as a source of bushmeat and for its scales (for clothing).
+- However, the amazing creature now enjoys protection under the law.
+But, illegal hunting continues.
+It still gets hunted both as a source of bushmeat and for its scales, which get used in making clothing.

-- The animal also gets hunted for use in making traditional medicines.
+- Finally, the animal also gets hunted for use in making traditional medicines.

 Pangolin Physical Description

-The scales covering its body grow large, and composed of keratin.
+Additionally, the scales covering its body grow large in relation to body size.
+Furthermore, these are composed of keratin.
 Each scale also possesses a sharp edge, further increasing the protection they provide.

-These protect the Pangolin from would-be predators since the animal curls into a tight ball when threatened.
+As a result of their nature, these scales serve to protect the Pangolin from most of its would-be predators.
+Further, the animal curls into a tight ball when threatened, presenting these to the attacker.

 The various species range in length from 12-39 in (30-100 cm).
 Average weight is about 4.4 lb (2 kg).
 Sexual dimorphism is present, with males averaging 50% larger than females.